Quality & Safety

 Every quarter, Stoughton Hospital compiles data from various sources including the US Department of Health and Human Services and the Wisconsin Hospital Association.
 This information allows us to analyze specific measurements of quality care and patient satisfaction – showing where we are doing well and revealing opportunities for improvement.
 These sources also allow us to compare our hospital’s performance with other area healthcare facilities.
 The general public can also utilize these sources to compare the performance of hospitals in our state and throughout the country.

 Patient Satisfaction Scores

-U.S. Department of Health & Human Services Web Site Hospital Consumer Assessment of Healthcare Providers & Systems Comparison Scores January 1, 2017 to December 31, 2017.
-Learn More
+U.S. Department of Health & Human Services Web Site Hospital Consumer Assessment of Healthcare Providers & Systems Comparison Scores April 1, 2017 to March 31, 2018.
+Click to view pdf of chart.

 Healthcare Quality Websites